 Workplace Harassment consists of behavior that takes place outside the scope of what is necessary for job performance.
 It is the kind of conduct by the harasser done for personal gratification, out of meanness or bigotry, or for other personal motives.1 Harassment focuses on situations in which the social environment of the workplace becomes intolerable due to verbal, physical, or visual conduct of a harasser that communicates an offensive message to the harassed employee.
 Harassment can be in the form of discriminatory intimidation, ridicule or insult that alter the conditions of employment and create an abusive working environment.
 2

 Both state and federal laws protect employees against workplace harassment.
 Federal law remedies for workplace sexual harassment are based on Title VII of the Civil Rights Act of 1964.
 State law remedies are based upon the California Fair Employment and Housing Act (“FEHA”).
 Victims of workplace harassment can recover various types of damages.
 These include lost wages, future lost wages, emotional distress, attorney’s fees and in some cases, punitive damages.

-Retaliation for opposing harassment, filing a complaint, testifying, or assisting in any proceeding against an employer for harassment is unlawful.3 An employer who engages in retaliation may be subject to higher penalties or damage awards.
+Retaliation for opposing harassment, filing a complaint, testifying, or assisting in any proceeding against an employer for harassment is unlawful.3 Therefore, an employer who engages in retaliation may be subject to higher penalties or damage awards.